dxw/whippet-server/README.md

 For more information on the php54 install, see here: https://github.com/josegonzalez/homebrew-php

+### Existing users of MAMP

+If you already use MAMP and have installed PHP 5.4 via Homebrew, PHP needs to know to use MAMP's MySQL server.
+To fix this, update your php.ini:

+    $ sudo vi /usr/local/etc/php/5.4/php.ini

+And put in the option for mysql.default_socket:

+    mysql.default_socket = /Applications/MAMP/tmp/mysql/mysql.sock

 If you now have more than one version of PHP on your system, you may need to tell Whippet which one to
 use: